Phone (503) 740-5509 Toll-Free (877) 740-5509

 Serving Underage Patrons

-As well as making sure no problems are being caused by the behavior of patrons, you also have to consider whether or not the patrons you’re serving are old enough.
+In addition to ensuring that the behavior of patrons is not causing any problems, you must also consider whether the patrons you’re serving are of legal age.
 Oftentimes, this can be a simple judgment call: do they look of age?
 Have you checked their ID to see if it’s fake?

 But there are additional things you can look for.
-For instance, it’s a bad sign if a patron is evasive with showing their ID, or if they’re trying to avoid making eye contact.
-The former behavior obviously points to someone who doesn’t want their ID to be seen.
-The latter may indicate that they’re trying to avoid letting you match their face to their ID.
+For instance, it’s a bad sign if a patron is evasive about showing their ID or if they’re trying to avoid making eye contact.
+The former behavior suggests that someone doesn’t want their ID to be visible.
+The latter may indicate that they’re trying to avoid having their face matched to their ID.

 If you see the former behavior, you shouldn’t serve them alcohol.
-If you see the latter behavior, try talking to them.
+If you observe this latter behavior, try speaking with them.
 This is one way to encourage them to look at you, so you can determine whether their ID is, in fact, their own.

 Learn How to Be a Responsible Bartender

-At A+ Server Education, we understand the power that bartenders can have.
-When you’re serving drinks, there are a variety of things you’re going to want to pay attention to: getting customers taken care of promptly, making sure they’re happy, and encouraging the biggest possible tips.
+At A+ Server Education, we recognize the significant impact that bartenders can have.
+When serving drinks, there are several key aspects to pay attention to: ensuring customers are taken care of promptly, ensuring they are satisfied, and encouraging the highest possible tips.
 With all that going on, though, you also need to make sure you’re serving alcohol responsibly.
 That’s what A+ Server Education is all about.
 If you have any questions, check out our Frequently Asked Questions.
 Then you can choose your state and start your training to become a responsible seller/server of alcohol!

 Recent Posts